toolboc/BitCoinSensor/README.md

 The idea behind this project is to alert a potential investor of breakneck swings in the price of BTC.
 This could be very important given that the BTC exchange is open 24/7.
 Thus, a savvy investor could potentially save themselves from a heavy loss if they were alerted to say a 5% negative volatilityIndex swing that were to occur while the investor is sleeping.
 Likewise, one could be alerted of a peak selling opportunity should the volatilityIndex report a rise.

+*Fun Fact* - While attending a Microsoft Corporate Hackathon in Miami, I was awoken by the BitCoinSensor following the announcement of Microsoft accepting BitCoin! - https://www.cryptocoinsnews.com/microsoft-now-accepts-bitcoin-bitpay/

 Components List
 ===============
 * Grove LCD RGB Backlight x 1